 Cadogan's Greece: The Peloponnese has the most entertaining and in-depth discussion of the history and culture of this region; it also includes a section on Athens.

 For the serious student of the ancient past, the Oxford Archaeological Guide to Greece is superbly detailed, with maps, illustrations, and copious details about virtually all of Greece’s ancient sites.

-Web sites relating to the ancient Olympics include the official Hellenic Ministry of Culture page at www.culture.gr, the highly informative and well-designed U.C.
-Berkeley web page on Nemea at ist-socrates.berkeley.edu/~clscs275/, and the site of the Perseus Project at www.perseus.tufts.edu/Olympics.
+Websites relating to the ancient Olympics include the official Hellenic Ministry of Culture page and the website of the Tuft's Perseus Project.